RedHatInsights/insights-core-messaging/README.md

 Consumer
 --------
 A consumer retrieves a message at a time from a source, extracts a url from it, downloads an archive using the configured downloader, and passes the file to an internal engine for processing.
-It retrieves from the results from the engine publishes them with the configured publisher.
+It retrieves results from the engine and publishes them with the configured publisher.
 ```python
 import logging
 from . import Consumer